Intermediate: utilising After Effects tools

 In this tutorial by Brian Maffitt you'll learn how to limit an effect to a specific area using a mask on the layer without additional adjustment layers or track matte layers, and then change properties on a per-mask basis and save masks and effects as animation presets.

-Next page: After Effects projects
+Next page: advanced After Effects projects